sqlxpert/stay-stopped-aws-rds-aurora/README.md

 |`QueueMaxReceiveCount`|`160`|`30`|
 |&rarr; _Equivalent time_|_24 hours_|_30 minutes_|

-Given the operational and security risks explained below, **&#9888; exit test mode as quickly as possible**.
+**&#9888; Exit test mode as quickly as possible**, given the operational and security risks explained below.
 If your test database is ready, several minutes should be sufficient.

 ### Test by Manually Starting a Database